 An example of a UK fishing licence along with the older style paper licence

 If you only want to fish for a few days it is possible to buy a licence that lasts for 24 hours or 8 days – perfect if you are on holiday or just fancy giving fishing a try.
 If you are trying out fishing for the first time, after buying a 1 day or 8 day licence, you have the option to extend the licence to a full year.
 In order to do so, you must purchase a full licence within 14 days of the original purchase and you will then be eligible for a refund on the original licence – this should be done by contacting the Environment Agency using the details further down the article.

-There are two types of fishing licences in the UK:
+There are two types of fishing licences in England and Wales:

 1. Trout, coarse fish and eel licence

 The trout, coarse fish and eel licence enables you to fish for non-migratory trout and any type of freshwater fish.
 This is the type of licence that you will require in order to fish most of the fishing venues which are featured on Looks Fishy.